brevzin/cpp_proposals/2325_views_default/views-default.md

 [8]{.pnum} *Effects*: Equivalent to: `return @[x.parent_ == nullptr ||]{.diffdel}@ !*x.parent_->stream_`;
 :::

-Remove the clause [range.semi.wrap] (all the uses of `semiregular-box<T>` are removed with this paper) with a new clause "Copyable wrapper" with stable name [range.copy.wrap].
+Replace the subclause [range.semi.wrap] (all the uses of `semiregular-box<T>` are removed with this paper) with a new subclause "Copyable wrapper" with stable name [range.copy.wrap].
 The following is presented as a diff against the current [range.semi.wrap]{.sref}, and also resolves [@LWG3479]:

 ::: bq
 [1]{.pnum} Many types in this subclause are specified in terms of an exposition-only class template [_`semiregular-box`_]{.rm} [_`copyable-box`_]{.addu}. [`@*semiregular-box*@<T>`]{.rm} [`@*copyable-box*@<T>`]{.addu}  behaves exactly like `optional<T>` with the following differences: